MaciejDudziak/Bill_split_app/README.md

 Stack: Aws: S3 bucket, SQS queue, localhost, docker, docker compose, python

-To run application go into project directory in command line and type: docker-compose up --build When applications start go to http://localhost:8000/docs#/ to upload files and fetch results from cloud.
+To run application go into project directory in command line and type: <br>docker-compose up --build<br>
+When applications start go to http://localhost:8000/docs#/ to upload files and fetch results from cloud.

 <h2>Use guide:</h2>